 There are three Autokey protocol variants corresponding to each of the three NTP modes: server, symmetric and broadcast.
-All three variants make use of specially contrived session keys, called autokeys, and a precomputed pseudo-random sequence of autokeys with the key IDs saved in a key list.
+All three variants make use of specially contrived session keys, called autokeys, and a precomputed pseudo-random sequence of autokeys which are saved along with the key IDs in a key list.
 As in the original NTPv3 authentication scheme, the Autokey protocol operates separately for each association, so there may be several autokey sequences operating independently at the same time.

-An autokey is computed from four fields in network byte order as shown below:
+An autokey is computed from four fields in network byte order as shown in Figure 2.